- Practice Areas

 The fingers are very incredible and are the key to many of our daily activities like eating, typing, writing, driving, etc. They are comprised of many bones.
 It is very common for fingers to break, sprain or dislocate.
 Often time, the treatment will just be taping the finger to a healthy finger and allowing it the time needed to heal.
 Each finger has three bones while the thumb only has two bones above the wrist.
 Their names are in direct relation to the bone’s position away or close to the palm.
 The closest bone to the wrist is the proximal phalanx.
 The middle bone amongst the four fingers is the middle phalanx, while the last bone (and furthest from the palm) is the distal phalanx.
 The thumb’s two bones are the proximal phalanx and the distal phalanx.

-Leg and Thigh Broken Bones: The thigh has one big bone for each leg called the femur.
+The thigh has one big bone for each leg called the femur.
 The femur is actually the biggest bone in the entire body.
 Though it is able to support over 25 times the weight of an average adult, femur bones can break.
 Typically though, trauma to the thighs will cause the hips to break rather than the strong femur.
 In total, the lower legs consist of six bones (three for each leg).
-They are the patella, tibia and fibula.
+They are the patella, tibia, and fibula.
 The tibia and fibula are found below the knee whereas the patella is the bone whose more common name is the kneecap.

-Foot Broken Bones: About 10% of all broken bones that are suffered are foot fractures.
-The feet are actually made up of many bones and are often in vulnerable situations or un protected.
-An example of this is when walking, running or kicking, it is very easy to accidently kick a hard object and break your toe(s).
-The foot is divided into three sections consisting of the forefoot, midfoot, and the hindfoot.
+About 10% of all broken bones that are suffered are foot fractures.
+The feet are actually made up of many bones and are often in vulnerable situations or unprotected.
+An example of this is when walking, running, or kicking, it is very easy to accidentally kick a hard object and break your toe(s).
+The foot is divided into three sections consisting of the forefoot, midfoot, and hindfoot.
 In all, these three sections have twenty-six bones.
 Since we are constantly using our feet and putting weight upon them, foot fractures can be some of the most disruptive to lives.
-This is especially true when they inhibit people from driving, walking, climbing stairs or even standing.
+This is especially true when they inhibit people from driving, walking, climbing stairs, or even standing.

 The front part of the foot has nineteen bones and is called the forefoot.
 It is long and has a similar makeup to the bone structure of the fingers and palm of the hand.
 The toes each have a distal phalanx at the tip and the middle phalanx comes next (though the big toe does not have one just like the thumb).
 Proximal phalanges come next and they connect to the metatarsal bones that are long.
 This section of the foot includes what is known as the ball of the foot.